 No wonder that the trend within most LA’s Waste Manager’s Depts. was to start by collecting green and/or garden waste for the tonnage it can generate, while food waste remained largely ignored until the start of this decade.

-When it comes to food waste, until the end of the noughties (2010) a great deal of attention was placed upon developing the uptake of relatively cheap home compost units.
-But, even in areas that provided the type of bin that can handle meat, fish and bones, UK uptake by home composters was poor.
-Nowadays, it is generally understood that home composting does not, and will not in the future, make a large impact on the amount of food waste thrown out in the mixed waste (black bag).
-The emphasis is now all toward collection of all food waste and its digestion.
+Nowadays, it is generally realised that home composting does not, and will not in the future, make a large impact on the amount of food waste thrown out.
+Food waste will still mostly go into the mixed waste (black bag).
+Sp, the emphasis is now all on the collection of all food waste and its digestion.

 A Business Opportunity for You?